run-house/runhouse/docs/index.rst

 - 🪦 Debugging in an orchestrator
 - 👩‍✈️ Missing out on fancy LLM IDE features
 - 🕵️ Struggling to find their teammates' code and data artifacts.

+There's no magic yaml, DSL, code serialization, or "submitting for execution."
+We're just spinning up the cluster for you (or using an existing cluster), syncing over your code, starting a gRPC connection, and running your code on the cluster.

+*Runhouse does things for you that you'd spend time doing yourself, in as obvious a way as possible.*

 .. warning::
     🚨 **This is an Alpha** 🚨